jerdbeenbo/gc-rust/README.md

 ### Prerequisites

 - Rust and Cargo installed on your system
-- The rand crate for random value generation
+- The rand crate for random value generation <- only dependency, which exisits to populate arbitrary <i32> data

 ### Installation